UnityBaseJS/unitybase.info/source/docs/design.md

 date: 2016-04-08 17:43:24
 ---
 ## Introduction
-UnityBase applications are built on the principle of [Model-driven engineering](https://en.wikipedia.org/wiki/Model-driven_engineering) **(MDE) ** - a software development methodology which focuses on creating and exploiting domain models, which are conceptual models of all the topics related to a specific problem.
+UnityBase applications are built on the principle of [Model-driven engineering](https://en.wikipedia.org/wiki/Model-driven_engineering) **(MDE) ** - a software development methodology which focuses on creating and exploiting domain models which are conceptual models of all the topics related to a specific problem.
 Hence it highlights and aims at abstract representations of the knowledge and activities that govern a particular application domain, rather than the computing (f.e. algorithmic) concepts.

-The MDE approach is meant to increase productivity by maximizing compatibility between systems (via reuse of standardized models), simplifying the process of design (via models of recurring design patterns in the application domain), and promoting communication between individuals and teams working on the system (via a standardization of the terminology and the best practices used in the application domain).
+The MDE approach is meant to increase productivity by maximizing compatibility between systems (via reusing of standardized models), simplifying the process of design (via models of recurring design patterns in the application domain), and promoting communication between individuals and teams working on the system (via the standardization of the terminology and the best practices used in the application domain).

 ## Models
-In most enterprise systems using large-scale areas of responsibility.
-In UnityBase this level of abstraction called **models**.
+In most of enterprise systems the large-scale areas of responsibility are used.
+In UnityBase this level of abstraction is called **models**.
 For example, the accounting system of a large corporation may have the following models:

 - "Security"
 - "Administration"